audunhalland/entrait-dependency-inversion/README.md

 For "normal" entraited functions, it just delegates by calling those functions, that's easy.
 For delegating to another trait implementation (of the same trait), we temporarily have to use a different `Self`-type while delegating to the inner one.
-This type needs to be _unique_ for the selected implementation.
+This type needs to be _unique_ for the selected implementation (because it will be the target of a blanket implementation of the trait).
 It has to be a smart-pointer-like type that borrows the `Impl<T>`, so that inner type can be extracted again at the other side of the call, and injected further into the business logic.

 Implementing static dispatch of an inverted dependency requires the `T` to implement a "delegator trait" with an associated type that points to the correct implementation.